Caregiver support and review policy

 - a face-to-face meeting with the caregiver at their home.
 This will involve an updated assessment of the caregiver’s current situation and discussion/analysis of their continued ability to provide quality care

-- consultation with the social worker of any child/young person placed with the caregiver.
+- consultation with the social worker of any mokopuna placed with the caregiver.

 At least every two years at the time of the review there will also be an: